Interior proposes coveted deal to ex-client of agency head

 Responding to questions, Interior spokeswoman Carol Danko said the handling of the Westlands’ contract was delegated entirely to California staffers of the Bureau of Reclamation, which is under the Department of Interior.
 The agency will make a final decision after the legally mandated public comment period, she said.

-Doug Obegi, a senior attorney at the Natural Resources Defense Council, said Interior “is trying to give Westlands a sweetheart deal.”
+Doug Obegi, a senior attorney at the Natural Resources Defense Council, said the handling of the contract raises concerns Interior “is trying to give Westlands a sweetheart deal.”

 Bernhardt’s past lobbying work — much of it for industries with business before Interior — has led environmental groups and Democratic lawmakers to accuse him of lack of transparency and the appearance of conflict of interest in his work at the agency.